BayKedi/discordjs-v14-base-typescript/README.md

 # Info

-A small codebase to test and get into using discord API.
+A small codebase to test and get into using Discord API.

 ## Usage